Other Meter Manufacturers

 (1878)

 This meter was the first known AC meter to be patented, and like the Gardiner DC lamp-hour meter that preceded it, it only measured the time energy was supplied to the load.
 The meter was simply a clock operated by the alternating fields of the two coils.
 Lamp-hour meters were soon abandoned as customers started adding other electrical appliances and the need arose for meters that meters that measured energy, like Shallenberger's ampere-hour meter.
-One of Jim B. Fuller's assistants was James J. Wood, who would soon become one of the key people at the Ft.
-Wayne Electric Co.

 Photo: Westinghouse Handbook on Watthour Meters